Skip to content

 cleanup(Optional) The cleanup field allows you to define a request that only runs on success, only runs on failure, or always runs.

-cleanup.onsuccessThis field is a standard request definition.
+cleanup.onsuccessThis field is a standard request block.
 It will only execute if the test succeeds.

-cleanup.onfailureThis field is a standard request definition.
+cleanup.onfailureThis field is a standard request block.
 It will only execute if the test fails.

-cleanup.alwaysThis field is a standard request definition.
-It will always run regardless of the outcome of the test.
+cleanup.alwaysThis field is a standard request block.
+It will always run, regardless of the outcome of the test.
 If an onsuccess or onfailure is also defined, this will execute AFTER the other cleanup request.

 Variables